solidusjs/vagrant-solidus/README.md

 ### Updating

-To use the latest versions of solidus-devbox and vagrant-solidus, run this from the cloned repo directory:
+To use the latest versions of vagrant-solidus-box and vagrant-solidus-plugin, run this from the cloned repo directory:

 ```
 $ vagrant halt
 $ git pull
-$ vagrant plugin update vagrant-solidus
+$ vagrant plugin update vagrant-solidus-plugin
 $ vagrant up
 ```